micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### The startup code

-Traditionally, the startup code is writen in assembly, the justification being that, right after reset, the run-time is not yet suitable for higher level languages, like C/C++.
+Traditionally, the startup code is written in assembly, the justification being that, right after reset, the run-time is not yet suitable for higher level languages, like C/C++.
 For some modern architectures, like Cortex-M, this is plainly wrong, since the core automatically loads the stack pointer before calling the `Reset_Handler`, and the startup code can be written in C/C++ from the very beginning.

 #### The assembly entry code